Open and close assemblies

 With dotPeek, you can open any .NET assemblies, decompile and explore their contents.
 Assemblies can be decompiled and presented as C# code, IL code, or original source code can be fetched from local or remote location using PDB files and symbol servers.
-For more information, see Code Presentation Options.
+For more information, see Presentation options for compiled code.

 Supported assembly file types include: